Geeksltd/Programming.Tips/docs/CodeComments.md

 #### XML Docs vs Comments

-&nbsp;&nbsp; When the comments relate to a class, method or a method argument, then write the comments as XML documentation.
+When the comments relate to a class, method or a method argument, then write the comments as XML documentation.
 This allows callers to immediately notice them using intellisense without having to look at your code.

 ```c#
 /// <summary> comments here </summary>